arfabee/fdf2csv/README.md

 ## License

-License

 This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Acknowledgments